dresslerit/balena-allwinner/WIFI_WEAK_SIGNAL_FIXES.md

 ## Problem Summary

 TY33A boards with RTL8723CS WiFi chipset fail to connect or lose connection when WiFi signal is medium/weak (e.g., signal strength ~54%).
+Device can spontaneously disconnect even with 50%+ signal strength and fail to reconnect for 60-80 seconds.

 ## Root Causes Identified